Snail-IDE/Snail-IDE-Docs/docs/development/extensions/introduction.md

 Generally its faster & more compatible to load extensions unsandboxed, though you can't load non-trusted URLs into the editor unsandboxed for security.

 ## Project Uploading
-You can't upload a PenguinMod project with a custom extension without ranking up to "Penguin" rank.
+You can't upload a Snail IDE project with a custom extension unless you have ranked up.
 If you want to upload a project with your extension, you'll need to upload some other projects & wait a couple days since you first signed in before you can rank up.

 ## Recommendations